 The Board of Directors plans and implements TechConnex strategies and activities to enhance member learning, networking and information sharing opportunities.
 The TechConnex Board of Directors are busy professionals and active volunteers.
-They serve on the Board in a volunteer capacity, representing the interests of all members of the Alliance, advancing the business climate for the region's technology sector and the service industries that support it.
+They serve on the Board in a volunteer capacity, representing the interests of all members of the Association, advancing the business climate for the region's technology sector and the service industries that support it.

 As mentors, advisors and, as your peers, members of the Board provide a wealth of technical and executive experience.
 Drawing upon their knowledge you can accelerate your own business success.

 TechConnex members elected the 2017 Board Slate at our Annual General Meeting on September 29, 2016.

 |I-Cheng Chen is the Director of Engineering for AMD.
 AMD delivers unique and unmatched computational capabilities in order to create natural, intelligent and innovative ways for people to interact with the devices they love.
 AMD designs and manufactures graphics cards and microprocessors that power millions of the world's personal computers, tablets, gaming consoles, embedded devices and cloud servers.|

 |Nigel Fonseca is the CEO of SWI.
 Prior to becoming CEO, Nigel served as SWI’s VP Engineering, ensuring SWI’s adherence to sound engineering practices and design integrity principles.
 Nigel is a control systems expert with extensive experience in both nuclear and oil movement I&C as well as other areas.
 Over the course of his 15 years with the SWI Group of Companies, Nigel has always and continues to be a driving force behind SWI’s growth and continuous innovation.|